fractus-io/keras-tutorial/README.md

 In a next chapter we will show the whole process, how we can for concrete problem, develop a model in order to achieve best possible accuracy.
 We will start with simple model, then we will build new more advanced models applying regularization tricks in order to end with decent accuracy of the model.

+# <a id="51"></a> Model Optimization

-## <a id="41"></a> MNIST Handwritten Digits classifier
+## <a id="511"></a> MNIST Handwritten Digits classifier

 The MNIST (“NIST” stands for National Institute of Standards and Technology while the “M” stands for “modified”) dataset is one of the most studied datasets in the computer vision and machine learning literature.

 The goal of dataset is to classify the handwritten digits from 0 to 9.

 MNIST itself consists of 60,000 training images and 10,000 testing images.
 Each image is represented as 784 dim vector, corresponding to the 28x28 grayscale pixel for each image.
 Grayscale pixel intensities are unsigned integers, falling into the range [0;255].

 All digits are placed on a black background with the foreground being white and shades of gray.
 Given these raw pixel intensities, our goal is to train a neural network to correctly classify the digits.

 TODO show an image from data set

-#### A quick note on **image_data_format**
+### <a id="5111"></a> A quick note on **image_data_format**

 Before we start, be aware that using TensorFlow, images are represented as NumPy arrays with the shape ***(height, width, depth)***, where the depth is the number of channels in the image.